trpouh/preacher/README.md

 ## Your first sermon

-the preacher requires a yaml file containing all psalms that shall be read. it can be as simple as that:
+The preacher requires a yaml file containing all psalms that shall be read.
+It can be as simple as that:

 ```yaml
 # sermon.yaml